 Thanks to androidworld.it for the device I could use for this test.

 Huawei P9 photo review: construction quality

-There’s no doubt that the Huawei P9 follows the actual trend of the leader smartphone class and offer a very high quality build and design: the device is very thin (7.11 mm) and looks nice and elegance.
+There’s no doubt that the Huawei P9 follows the actual trend of the leader smartphone class and offer a very high-quality build and design: the device is very thin (7.11 mm) and looks nice and elegant.
 The design style is very much linked to the one we’ve seen on the Nexus 6p ’cause was Huawei the producer of it.
 So is still present the black bar on the back but it’s totally flat compared to the little bump we’ve seen on the Nexus 6p.
-On the black border we can find the two Leica lens.
+On the black border, we can find the two Leica lens.